 The Townsville-based Australian Crayfish Hatchery (ACH) is a small enterprise with big dreams.
 And while its goals might sound presumptuous to begin with, they aren’t that far from reality.
-ACH’s main goal is to revolutionize and rationalize the Australian redclaw crayfish industry.
-And in doing so, it will offer a range of benefits to the Australian economy, primarily through diversification and optimization of land resources, employment, high level of technology transfer, and export.
+ACH’s main goal is to revolutionise and rationalise the Australian redclaw crayfish industry.
+And in doing so, it will offer a range of benefits to the Australian economy, primarily through diversification and optimisation of land resources, employment, high level of technology transfer, and export.
 Let’s have a closer look at these four areas:

 Aquaculture can restore value to areas with low agronomic capacity through the construction of ponds and create wealth in poor areas, either through secondary activities (as a complement to others) or as a main activity.
 In rural populations, aquaculture is often undertaken as a secondary source of income with many agricultural farmers discovering that the integration of aquaculture into their production systems leads to increased land and yield productivity.

 The effluent from the aquaculture ponds (high in nutrients) can be used to support a secondary agricultural crop or as a fertiliser on paddocks to support livestock.
 In developing countries (for example Vietnam), catfish culture represents a significant economically important aquaculture sector.
 However, continued culture of the same fish species often results in disease outbreaks and loss of production.

 Redclaw crayfish can be substituted for catfish every second season using the same ponds and conditions.
 This often breaks the disease cycle as fish as redclaw do not suffer from the same diseases as catfish and offers the farmer an alternative crop when the market is low for catfish or vice versa.